MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 ::: moniker-end

-2. Choose the user whose mailbox you want to convert.
+2. Select the user whose mailbox you want to convert.

-3. In the right pane, choose **Mail**.
-Under **More actions**, choose **Convert to shared mailbox**.
+3. In the right pane, expand **Mail Settings**.
+Next to **More settings**, select **Convert to shared mailbox**.

-4. If the mailbox is smaller than 50GB, you can remove the [license from the user](../subscriptions-and-billing/remove-licenses-from-users.md), and stop paying for it.
+If the mailbox is smaller than 50GB, you can [remove the license from the user](../subscriptions-and-billing/remove-licenses-from-users.md), and stop paying for it.
 Don't delete the user's old mailbox.
 The shared mailbox needs it there as an anchor.
 If you are converting the mailbox of an employee that is leaving your organization, you should take additional steps to make sure that they cannot log in anymore.
 See [Remove a former employee from Office 365](../add-users/remove-former-employee.md).

-5. For everything else you need to know about shared mailboxes, see [Create a shared mailbox](create-a-shared-mailbox.md).
+For everything else you need to know about shared mailboxes, see [Create a shared mailbox](create-a-shared-mailbox.md).

 ## Convert the mailbox of a deleted user